LinkedIn API

 Jobs

-• GET /linkedin/jobs/{id} — Get a LinkedIn job posting by ID — Return a single LinkedIn job posting by its ID — title, company, location, and description, plus the inferred required-skills list when include_skills is set.
+GET /linkedin/jobs/{id}— Get a LinkedIn job posting by ID — Return a LinkedIn job posting by ID, including title, company, location, description, and optional skills or hiring-team data.

 Posts

-• GET /linkedin/search/jobs — Search LinkedIn jobs by keyword and filters — Search LinkedIn job postings by keyword, location, and other filters, returning matching jobs as a paginated list.
+GET /linkedin/search/jobs— Search LinkedIn jobs by keyword and filters — Search LinkedIn job postings by keyword and filters as a cursor-paginated list.

 Users